denisidoro/dotfiles/docs/file-manager.md

 ## File manager

-`dot shell fm` offers a quick way to browse and jump between folders directly from the terminal.
+`dot fs browser` offers a quick way to browse and jump between folders directly from the terminal.

 ![Demo](https://user-images.githubusercontent.com/3226564/59693889-05491480-91be-11e9-89dc-b5827cc15a20.gif)